 - 4. a.
-A data broker that fails to register with the division or to submit the annual registration fee as required under subsection b. of section 2 of this act shall be liable to a civil penalty of \$50 per day for each day the data broker fails to register or submit the required fee. - b.
-A data broker that fails to submit the information required under subsection c. of section 2 of this act or to update the information as required under subsection c. of section 2 of this act shall be liable to a civil penalty of \$50 per day for each day the data broker fails to submit or update the information. - c.
-A data broker that sells, offers for sale, licenses, or otherwise furnishes, provides, or transmits to any other individual or entity a physical health record or a behavioral health record in violation of section 3 of this act shall be liable to a civil penalty of \$1,000 for each behavioral health record sold, offered for sale, licensed, or otherwise furnished, provided, or transmitted. - d.
+A data broker that fails to register with the division or to submit the annual registration fee as required under subsection b. of section 2 of P.L., c.
+(C.) (pending before the Legislature as this bill) shall be liable to a civil penalty of \$50 for each day the data broker fails to register or submit the required fee. - 41 A data broker that fails to submit the information required 42 under subsection c. of section 2 of P.L. , c.
+(C.) (pending 43 before the Legislature as this bill) or to update the information as 44 required under subsection c. of section 2 of P.L. , c.
+(C. 45 (pending before the Legislature as this bill) shall be liable for a civil 46 penalty of \$50 for each day the data broker fails to submit or update the information.

+- c.
+A data broker that sells, offers for sale, licenses, or otherwise furnishes, provides, or transmits to any other individual or entity a physical health record or a behavioral health record in) (pending before the violation of section 3 of P.L. , c.
+(C. Legislature as this bill) shall be liable to a civil penalty of \$1,000 for each physical or behavioral health record sold, offered for sale, licensed, or otherwise furnished, provided, or transmitted. - d.
 A civil penalty assessed pursuant to this section shall be collected and enforced by the division in summary proceedings before a court of competent jurisdiction pursuant to the provisions of the "Penalty Enforcement Law of 1999," P.L.1999, c.274 (C.2A:58-10 et seq.).

-5. The Director of the Division of Consumer Affairs in the Department of Law and Public Safety shall adopt rules and regulations, pursuant to the "Administrative Procedure Act,"
+5. The Director of the Division of Consumer Affairs in the Department of Law and Public Safety shall adopt rules and regulations, pursuant to the "Administrative Procedure Act," P.L.1968, c.410 (C.52:14B-1 et seq.), as shall be necessary for the implementation of P.L. , c.
+(C.) (pending before the Legislature as this bill).